 The aroma of French toast baking in the morning is simply heavenly!
 My Berry French Toast recipe is the way I like mine – baked in the oven, then loaded with tons of fresh berries, maple whipped cream and maple syrup!
 I love making a large batch of fluffy maple whipped cream to add on top!
 If you don’t have maple syrup extract for the cream, a few tablespoons of syrup will work well, too.
 It’s the perfect way to start the day, especially on a weekend!
 And you can prepare this breakfast recipe the night before and bake it in the morning!

-Watch my video recipe for step-by-step instructions!
+Watch my video recipe for step-by-step instructions for this delicious baked French toast!
 Want to receive new recipe updates?
-Make sure to subscribe to my YouTube channel and turn on notifications!
+Make sure to subscribe to my emailing list and my YouTube channel and turn on notifications!

 For this baked French toast recipe, I use a loaf of day-old French bread – it soaks up the custard mixture very well!
 The key to making great French toast is to make sure the bread is thoroughly soaked with custard.
 As the toast bakes in the oven, the custard will cook and transform the bread.